 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.
 Provides unmatched winter interest especially when planted in front of a contrasting backdrop|

 Aronia Autumn Magic Shrubs for Sale Online

-Aronia Autumn Magic has a more compact habit than its larger cousins.
-It is well known for its spectacular fall color and the dark purple almost black berries it produces.
+Aronia Autumn Magic Shrubs or Black Chokeberry has a more compact habit than its larger cousins growing only up to 4 to 5 tall.
+It is well known for its spectacular fall color and the dark purple almost black colored berries it produces in the late summer and fall.
 The berries are favorites of birds during the cold winter months.

 Other Products you may be interested in

 In the spring Aronia Autumn Magic is covered in fragrant white flowers.
 The flowers are followed by clusters of large, edible dark-blue to black berries that stay on the plant through winter.
 It's a hardy shrub that's easy to grow.
 It does well in full sun to part shade and is tolerant of most soil types.
 Aronia Autumn Magic is self pollinating, so you only need one plant for fruit production.